 What is your position and title?

-What inspired you to begin your career in fashion?
+Tell us about your formal background and training.
+What inspired you to begin your career in your industry?

 Who has influenced you most in your career?